Sneaking/LordGPT/README.md

 KNOWN ISSUES:
 1. My python code is not optimized, no need to tell me.
 Join and help or post an issue.
 2. Hallucinates and pretends to do things when the goal is too vague.
 I'm mostly fixed this but it happens randomly.
 Decrease the temp and top_p helps.
 3. API Timeouts, nothing I can do.
-Apply for Azure GPT-4 and use the new ALTERNATE feature.
-Works great..
+Apply for Azure GPT-4 and use the new ALTERNATE feature.Works great..
 4. The prompts were built with my thinking mind, with that said you might prompt it to do things I didnt think of.